alessiosavi/GoAudioStreamer/Readme.md

 ### Project Story

 This project was born out of necessity during a tough time.
-The last week of October, I came down with a severe flu — running a fever of 40°C (104°F)—which left me unable to focus on work or studies.
+The last week of October, I came down with a severe flu—running a fever of 40°C (104°F)—which left me unable to focus on work or studies.
 To pass the time and stay connected, I turned to playing PC games with my friends.
 However, my aging PC struggled with third-party apps like ***Discord*** for voice chat; it caused noticeable FPS drops and consumed more bandwidth than necessary, making gameplay laggy and frustrating.

 Frustrated with these issues, I decided to build a lightweight alternative: a terminal-based voice chat tool optimized for low latency and minimal resources.
 The goal was to enable seamless talking with 2-4 friends while gaming, without the overhead of bloated applications, reducing bandwidth to essentials and keeping CPU/GPU impact near zero.